 Specialist in Latin American art, focusing on modern Mexican art and architecture, through museum as well as academic projects.

 As both scholar and curator, my research focuses on modern Mexican art, from the 1910 Revolution through the 1960s, though I often venture further afield, to places like Venezuela and Argentina, or the U.S. Southwest.
-I am particularly interested in U.S.-Mexican cultural interchange; my first major project was called South of the Border: Mexico in the American Imagination, 1914-1947 (1993).
+I am particularly interested in U.S.-Mexican cultural interchange; my first major project was called South of the Border: Mexico in the American Imagination, 1914-1947 (Smithsonian Institution Press, 1993).
 Sometimes I narrow in on very specific topics (a particular mural by Orozco, for example); other times I cast my net widely.
 In fact, my research interests are pretty diverse: from the Mexican "surrealist" Pedro Friedeberg (b.
 1936) to 1930s political prints to art-deco architecture in Argentina to an "archive" of fake works by Frida Kahlo (which I have attacked in the press).
-My current project (2010) is a survey textbook on Mexican art for the Thames and Hudson World of Art series, forcing me to synthesize, synthesize.
+This breadth recently allowed me to write a survey covering Mexican art and architecture from the Conquest to today: Art and Architecture in Mexico (Thames & Hudson, 2013).

-In 2002 I was appointed adjunct curator of Latin American art at the Davis Museum and Cultural Center, where I advise on exhibitions and acquisitions.
-In fact, the pursuit of great objects for the DMCC is one of my greatest passions in life.
+In 2002 I was appointed adjunct curator of Latin American art at the Davis Museum, where I advise on exhibitions and acquisitions, among them our first 18th century painting from South America, a rare portrait of a young woman from Lima, Peru.
+In fact, the pursuit of great objects for the Davis is one of my greatest passions in life.
 I only teach in the spring semester: The rest of the year I live in Mexico City where I work as an independent curator and art historian.
 I have organized several major exhibitions in the United States and Mexico, and often advise collectors, curators, and visiting scholars on the art world there.
 Sometimes I serve on dissertation committees for students at Mexico's National University, though I prefer to confine my teaching energy to Wellesley.